-index_of(string, searchStr [,position [, occurence]])
+index of(string, searchStr[,position[, occurence]])

-This function returns the index of the specified occurrence of searchStr in string beginning at the specified position.
+This function returns the index of searchStr in string, beginning at the specified position.
 The function returns 0 if searchStr is not found.
 This function is case-sensitive.
 If any of the parameters are null, then the function returns null.